nhthn/NiceScope/README.md

 ## Visualizer

 This is an unfinished attempt to create a minimal, beautiful, and highly configurable scope for the Linux pro audio ecosystem.
-Drawing is done purely on the GPU with a fragment shader.

 Done: